-Upon completion of the course, the student shall be responsible for requesting an official transcript be sent from the post secondary institution to the student's local school system for credit to meet high school graduation requirements.
+Upon completion of the course, the student shall be responsible for requesting an official transcript be sent from the postsecondary institution to the student's local school system so credit may be given to meet high school graduation requirements.
 Failure to do so could result in the student not graduating on time and not continuing in the Move On When Ready program.